Our experts answer how and when Queen Elizabeth I died, as well as some bizarre facts about the iconic monarch's final days.

 Elizabeth I died on 24 March 1603 at the age of 69 after a reign of 45 years.
-Her lifelike effigy made mourners at her funeral gasp.
 Many now believe she died by blood poisoning, but a post-mortem at the time wasn't permitted.
+Read about some of the theories surrounding the Queen's death.

 How did Elizabeth I die?